-She has won literally hundreds of thousands of pounds for clients and prides herself on recovering the maximum amount of compensation possible for every client.
+She has won millions of pounds for clients and prides herself on recovering the maximum amount of compensation possible for each client.

 Successful personal injury compensation claims